elena19m/cloud-courses/website/docs/common/elastic_stack/_elastic_stack_filebeat.md

 Filebeat comes with multiple modules.
 Each module is responsible for parsing specific application logs and sending them to Elasticsearch (or Logstash) with minimal configuration necessary.
-To see a list of all the modules you can run
+To see a list of all the modules you can run:

 ```shell-session
 root@helper:~# filebeat modules list